Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 This is my pick for classic root beer.
 Again, it’s very sweet.
 The nose is mellow.
 But it does have the fizz… If this was a midpoint, I’d be stoked, but I worry it’s gonna land more like the top half because so many are flat and sugary.

-I will bet my hat that this is a super mainstream brand that makes no attempt to be artisinal or craft driven.
+I will bet my hat that this is a super mainstream brand that makes no attempt to be artisanal or craft-driven.

 TASTE 14